MochaSteve256/Lynxify/README.md

 # Lynxify

-Onyx is a discord bot.
+Lynxify is a discord bot.
 Its main purposes are utility and fun.

 ## Features